Panel formed to review Baltimore detective's baffling death - Philly

 DeSousa disclosed last month that an independent panel would examine Suiter's death in hopes outsiders can shed light on what police have described as a random attack by an unidentified suspect.
 He told The Associated Press they needed a "fresh set of eyes on it."

-But responding to a reporter's question on Thursday, DeSousa said he didn't know the origin of the few vague details about the lone attacker - identified as an African-American man in a black jacket with a white stripe.
+But responding to a reporter's question on Thursday, DeSousa said he did not know the origin of the few vague details about the lone attacker - identified as an African-American man in a black jacket with a white stripe.

 "I don't know where exactly it came from," DeSousa said.